dwreeves/blog/_posts/2023-05-21-ranting-about-mwaa.md

 - The export script uses a 3rd party dep called `smart-open`.
 This is a nice library, sure, but (1) it is never actually mentioned as being a required dependency for the deployment.
 (2) Combine with the frustrations above about updating `requirements.txt` and you're looking at an environment update (ugh!) for your old env on top of a new deployment!
 Why not just use boto3?
 - The import script amateurishly `try: ... except Exception as e: print(e)`s critical parts of the code, for no good reason.
 And these are parts of the code that are likely to fail on your first try, too!
 So make sure to check your green dots because they may be lying to you, and may not actually worked!
 (My advice: Just remove these try-excepts.)
-- The import and export scripts do not migrate the `trigger` table (introduced in 2.2.0), and because the `task_instance` table has a foreign key constraint referencing the `trigger` entity, you may have a fail due to this.
+- Both the import and export scripts do not migrate the `trigger` table (introduced in 2.2.0), and because the `task_instance` table has a foreign key constraint referencing the `trigger` entity, you may have a fail due to this.
 I did not want to deal with this, so I just replaced `trigger_id` with `null as trigger_id` in the select statement for the `task_instance` export.
 - The export scripts contain a lot of `null as ...` which are vestiges of previous migrations.
 Compare the 2.0->2.2 migration to the 2.2->2.4 export script and you'll see exactly what I'm talking about.
 (To be clear, the correct pattern is you `null as ...` on the first migration, and on all subsequent migrations you are actually supposed to select the column.)
 - The import scripts really mess up the log streams in two devastating and terrible ways: (1) if a single log stream already exists, the import fails completely.
 This is easy to work around, but very annoying that you have to do it.
 (2) The code barely reads in any logs at all, simply telling you `This only copies 1 MB of data.
 For more logs, create code to iterate the get_log_event using next_token`.
 What kind of maniac is only importing 1 MB of logs per log stream?
 Why is this the default???
 - The export script for 2.2->2.x contains `AND ti.dag_id != '{dag_id}'` (this is not in 2.0, lol), where `dag_id` is the export script's DAG id, but this is incomplete.
 It is imperative to exclude _both_ the export _and_ import DAG ids as being excluded from the `task_instance` export.
 If you don't do this, then the MWAA import script will fail on a key constraint if your import doesn't work on the first go around!
 (Since the task instances for the import DAG will exist in the new environment's metadata store after your first run... you see the issue?).
+- Both the import and export scripts are not PEP-8 compliant.
+This isn't a big deal, but, cmon.
+Many of us are using linters as part of our CI / precommits!

 It's clear the person who manages these scripts is probably a junior engineer. **And I'm not here to dunk on and complain about some individual junior engineer's code.** This is clearly a management issue where AWS does not care at all about its customers who use MWAA.
 The fact they have a junior engineer working on this in the first place, seemingly without any oversight or serious review, is the evidence of that lack of care.